The following Employment practice note provides comprehensive and up to date legal information covering:

 not treating each other in a wholly unreasonable manner (it is not possible to say there is a positive duty to act reasonably)

 Not all forms of unreasonable behaviour would be a breach of this term.
 It must be sufficiently bad that it would destroy or seriously damage the relationship of trust and confidence, not merely something that would irritate or cause a minor problem.
-However, bad behaviour in an extremely wide variety of acts or omissions can be a breach of the trust and confidence:
+However, bad behaviour or conduct in an extremely wide variety of acts or omissions can be a breach of the trust and confidence:

 failing to make a reasonable adjustment required by the disability discrimination legislation